This page covers the 20052007 film series. For the 2015 film, see Fantastic Four (2015).

 - Wedding Smashers: The Silver Surfers arrives during Sue and Reed's wedding.

 - What Happened to the Mouse?: Dr. Doom falls into the ocean near the end of the sequel, and is never seen again.
 Did he drown?
 Did he make it back to shore?
 We don't know.
+Another sequel would have answered that question.

 - What the Hell, Hero?: